gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 * type: paragraph
 * id: 29360517-d835-470b-b452-3bbe3d41e4c1
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Contract Strategies
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->